 The goals of EMERGE 2.0 are to achieve AIGA strategic core values of leadership and social impact.
 By partnering with the Diversity & Inclusion Task Force, we can facilitate an inclusive outreach dialog amongst all chapters, members, and prospective members that supports the well being of our communities and encourages civic engagement.
 We aim to provide empowering experiences that demonstrate the value and benefits of being an AIGA member to those we have not yet reached.
 We likewise strive to offer accessibility and awareness of the design profession as well as leadership development opportunities to all.

-– Jenny Price and Kartin Loss, AIGA National EMERGE Program Founder
+– Jenny Price and Katrin Loss, AIGA National EMERGE Program Founders

 Image Featuring: Raksa Yin, Designer, AIGA DC EMERGE Chair & Board Member

 Why is it important to support Diversity & Inclusion practices when advocating for emerging designers?